Bubobubobubobubo/sardine/docs/sardine_doc/src/basics/player-vs-swimfunction.md

 - Simplified friendly syntax: often one line statements.
 - Good for quick development, experimentation, learning.
 - Multiple players can be used simultaneously.
-- Each one can start and stop independantly.
+- Each player can start and stop independantly.
 - Similar to the well-known syntax of [FoxDot](https://github.com/Qirky/FoxDot).
+- Complex patterns can be harder to understand on a single line.

 **@swim functions:**
 - Containers for more complex constructions.
 - One `@swim` function can have multiple senders, Python statements, etc...
 - Manual control over looping through iteration.
-  - With different values or iterating methods, more creative patterns can be found.
+  - With different values or iteration methods, more creative patterns can be found.
 - One `@swim` function can control a complete session.
 - More suited for adding custom python code.